Ed Kelly (Illinois politician, born 1924): General Superintendent of Chicago Park District

 Kelly was known for his contributions to youth programs in the city, with a 1975 Chicago Tribune profile on him once declaring, "If Mayor Daley is the man who makes Chicago work, then Ed Kelly is the man who makes it play."
 Kelly also made heavy use of his office as a means of accruing political power through patronage hiring.
 In a 2014 interview with the Chicago Sun-Times, he reflected "When I became superintendent (in 1972), sure there was patronage.
 Absolutely."

+When Kelly was approached by organizers of what would become the Chicago Marathon, he did not see value in the proposed event and refused to grant them use of the parks.
+The late Mayor Daley took an interest in the proposal, and Mayor Bilandic took an even greater interest.
+In 1977, Bilandic persuaded Kelly to support the event.

 In 1982, a discrimination lawsuit was filed against the Chicago Park District which claimed that in Kelly's tenure they had neglected facilities in black and Hispanic neighborhoods while enhancing facilities and programs in white neighborhoods.
 A year later, while not admitting to discrimination, the Chicago Park District entered into a federal consent decree in which they agreed to spend more money in black and Hispanic neighborhoods.

 Kelly got into disputes with the Friends of the Parks advocacy group, as well as mayor Harold Washington (who took office in 1983).
 Friends of the Parks and other civic groups urged Kelly to make reforms to the Park District.
-Also in 1986, Washington diminished Kelly's power by installing new park commissioners.
-Among those Washington appointed was Walter Netsch, who was a constant critic of Kelly, pushing him for reform.
+Also in 1986, Washington diminished Kelly's effective power by installing new park commissioners that were less friendly to Kelly.
+Among those Washington appointed was Walter Netsch, who was a constant critic of Kelly and had regularly pushed him for reform.
 After this, Kelly resigned his position as General Superintendent in July 1986.